barsoom/auctionet-embed/README.v3.md

 Edit `coffee/auctionet-embed.v3.coffee` while running `bundle exec guard` to ensure it's converted to JS.

-Once you have a `.js` file, you need to copy it to Auctionet and deploy it through there.
+Once you have a `.js` file, you need to copy it to Auctionet and deploy it through there:

+    cp js/auctionet-embed.v3.js ~/auctionet/public/embed/js/auctionet-embed.v3.js

 ### Local development server